manirajchahal/homelab/camera_stream/README.md

 ## Features
 - ✅ Simple config
 - ✅ Only RTSP (no http, webrtc, hls, rtmp, srt)
-- ✅ Secure — access via Tailscale or LAN only
+- ✅ Secure: Access via Tailscale or LAN only
 - ✅ Lightweight (zero transcoding if your cam supports MJPEG)

 ---